The capability now exists for your auditors to inspect a

 time to perform certain tasks; such as obtaining customer acceptance for work

-done.
 Getting different types of information into your PDA more

 quickly is an area of much growth.
 Each